mercanca/spart/README.md

         all.
 232   4340      8    142      0      0      1      -   NO-LIMIT   24-40  64-512
  ```

- If the **-a** parameter was given, hidden partitions also be shown.
+ If the **-a** parameter was given, hidden partitions also will be shown.

  The **-h** parameter prints usage info.